+How Diabetes Kills King had Type II diabetes that almost always starts when your blood sugar rises too high after you eat.
+This causes sugar to stick to the outside surface of all the cell membranes everywhere in the body.
+Once stuck on a cell membrane, sugar can never get off.
+It is eventually converted by a series of chemical reactions to sorbitol which destroys the cell.
 For most diabetics, the first sign is weight gain characterized by fat deposits underneath the skin in the belly.
 People who can pinch more than two inches in the skin over their belly should get a blood sugar level drawn two hours after eating a large meal.
 If it is over 140, consider yourself diabetic and expect terrible disabilities and a premature death if you don’t make immediate lifestyle changes.
 You are at increased risk for a heart attack.
 Some doctors tell their patients that a fasting blood sugar below 100 means that they are not diabetic, but this makes no sense because blood sugar levels go up and down all day long.

 Diabetes doesn't just kill you, it makes your life miserable for years or decades before your death.
 The first cells to be noticeably damaged are usually nerve cells, causing symptoms such as burning and loss of feeling in the feet or loss of vision.
 Men often start to lose their ability to sustain an erection.
 If you ignore these symptoms, expect the next signs to be those of blood vessel damage: chest pain and shortness of breath on mild exertion.
 These are signs of blocked arteries leading to your heart and often predict a heart attack in the near future.

-Lifestyle Changes, not Drugs, Can Cure Diabetes More than 40 percent of Americans will become diabetic.
+Lifestyle Changes, not Drugs, Can Cure Diabetes More than 40 percent of North Americans will become diabetic.
 Doctors use various drugs to control diabetes, but nobody has ever been cured of diabetes by taking drugs.
 A cure requires:

 Riley B. King ("B.B.
 King") September 16, 1925 – May 14, 2015